Research in Ophthalmology and Visual Sciences

 The Carver College of Medicine is internationally recognized for its excellence and leadership in biomedical research.
 In 2009, the Carver College of Medicine received $212 million in research funding, including $137 million from the NIH, ranking it 12th in the nation among public medical schools.
 Six University of Iowa Carver College of Medicine departments rank in the top 20 among the nation's 125 medical schools in terms of National Institutes of Health funding.

 Carver College of Medicine faculty have been awarded approximately half of the University's total research funding and more than 80 percent of its National Institutes of Health funding.
 The University of Iowa is at the forefront among research universities in this country, and its contribution has been nationally recognized by such eminent authorities as the Carnegie Foundation, which classified The University of Iowa as having "very high research activity" among research universities.
-In the most recent medical school rankings by U.S.News and World Report, The University of Iowa Carver College of Medicine ranked 26th as a research institution.
+In a recent medical school rankings by U.S.News and World Report, The University of Iowa Carver College of Medicine ranked 29th as a research institution.

 The Laboratory for Disease Gene Discovery (LDGD), directed by Val C. Shefffield, MD, PhD, has as its primary goal the identification and characterization of genes involved in hereditary human disease with special emphasis placed on the study of hereditary retinopathies including age-related macular degeneration.
 The main strategies used by the laboratory are the use of genetic mapping methods and genomic resources to identify disease genes based on their position within the genome and/or putative function.
 The LDGD has developed thousands of highly polymorphic human genetic markers and novel genetic mapping methods to aid in the efficient mapping of disease loci.
 In collaboration with the MOL, the LDGD has succeeded in the mapping of over thirty human disease loci, and the identification of ten disease-causing genes including genes involved in glaucoma, macular degeneration and syndromic retinopathies (Bardet-Biedl Syndrome).